ranmax123/powerbi-upwork/README.md

 Once the keys are approved you need to update it in the connector.

-Update Keys in the connector
+Step 2: Download and Update Keys in the connector
 ==============================

-The keys are added to client\_application file.
-For you to update the default keys you need to:

-1. Rename the connector file from ".mez" to ".zip"
+Please follow steps below to download and update keys in the connector:

+1. In this GitHub repo, go to "dist" folder and download "Upwork.mez" and "Upwork_Report.pbit" file, and save it in your Desktop.

+2. Rename "Upwork.mez" file "Upwork.zip"

-2. Unzip the contents
+3. Unzip the contents

-3. Open client\_application file and update "ClientId" to key or consumer key, and "ClientSecret" with the secret of your key.
+4. Open client\_application file in Notepad or any other text file editor.
+Update "ClientId" with key or consumer key, and "ClientSecret" with the secret of your key.
+Save the file after updates.

     a.
-Note: to obtain your API Key and Secret, navigate to the below link
+Note: to obtain your API Key and Secret, navigate to the link below:

         i.  <https://www.upwork.com/services/api/keys>

-4. Save the client\_application file, zip the folder and rename zip to .mez
+5. Zip the contents of the folder and rename zip to .mez

     a.
 Note: Ensure that you are repackaging only the content files